Collection: $1 Notes

 In all, there were three series of Bank of Canada paper money including the $1.
 Here are the series as well as information relating specifically to the $1 bill in each:

-1937 Series
+1937 SERIES

 This series was necessitated by new legislation requiring bilingual Canadian bank notes and Edward VIII’s abdication.
 The $1 bill in the series was green and featured a portrait of King George VI on the front and an allegorical figure representing agriculture on the back.